Intel says sales hit by hard drive shortage

 Verizon Communications Inc said on Tuesday it closed its $4.48 billion acquisition of Yahoo Inc's core business and that Marissa Mayer, chief executive of the internet company, had resigned.

-Intel Corp (INTC.O) warned that hard-disk drive supply shortages would hurt its current-quarter revenue, the latest heavyweight in the PC industry to caution about the effects of flooding that has crippled factories in Thailand.
+Intel Corp (INTC.O) warned that ha rd-disk drive supply shortages would hurt its current quarter revenue, the latest heavyweight in the PC industry to caution over the effects of flooding that has crippled factories in Thailand.

-The warning sent shares of the world's top chipmaker down 4.8 percent and weighed on Wall Street.
+Shares of Intel slumped as the world's largest chipmaker became the latest major company to say it would be affected by the catastrophe.

-Hundreds of people have died in flooding in Thailand that has caused billions of dollars in damages since late July and disrupted international supply chains in the PC and automobile industries.
+Hundreds of people have died in the flooding in Thailand since late July that has caused billions of dollars in damage and disrupted international supply chains in the PC and automobile industries.

-PC makers have been scrambling to buy increasingly scarce hard drives after the flooding shut down factories in the country, which is the world's No 2 exporter of the components.
+PC makers have been scrambling to buy increasingly scarce hard drives after the flooding shut down factories in the country, which accounts for a quarter of world production of the components.

 Intel said its customers are reducing their stock of chips in anticipation of the hard drive shortage continuing early next year, although it said it still expects sales of PCs to be up in the fourth quarter.